Burundi: Geography

-There are two national parks: Kibira National Park to the northwest (a small region of rainforest, adjacent to Nyungwe Forest National Park in Rwanda), and Ruvubu National Park to the northeast (along the Rurubu River, also known as Ruvubu or Ruvuvu).
+There are two national parks: Kibira National Park to the northwest (a small region of rainforest, adjacent to Nyungwe Forest National Park in Rwanda), and Ruvubu National Park to the northeast (along the Ruvubu River).
 Both were established in 1982 to conserve wildlife populations.
+Kibira National Park contains mountain forest and supplies nearly two thirds of the water that fill Burundi's largest dam.